 Opening a bank account in Qatar is a quick and easy process.
 You will need to have a few documents on hand, however, which vary depending on the kind of account you want to open.

-As an expat resident in Qatar, the basic requirements for opening a personal savings or current account are:
+As an expat in Qatar, the basic requirements for opening a personal savings or current account are:

 - Your original passport plus a copy;